BioMedicalImaging-Core-NYUAD/brainimaging-lab-documentation/docs/source/2-mri-scanner-system/2-system-specification.rst

 By default, the eyetracker .mex file within Psychtoolbox wouldn't work on the stimulus computer architecture.

 - Download the Eyetracker API developper kit from the SR Research website after creating an account there
+- Open MATLAB and attempt `EyelinkInit` command, the eyetracker should be working